 So far I have been able to do the Hyaku Magari, Nana Magari, and the Higashizaka Hiking Trail (from around the back).
-The sign at the Hyaku Magari trail head warned in Japanese that the course is only for those with strong, healthy legs and I would agree, and then Uma no Se sounds like it is pretty much climbing straight up the face of the mountain so I can’t say I would recommend it.
+The sign at the Hyaku Magari trail head warned in Japanese that the course is only for those with strong, healthy legs and I would agree (the Uma no Se trail has you climbing straight up the face of the mountain so I can’t say I would recommend it).

 If you aren’t interested in hiking but still want to see Gifu Castle, located at the top of Mt.
-Kinka, there is a rope-way to the top for 620 yen.
-Gifu Castle was first completed in 1201, and at a later time was used by famous samurai general Nobunaga Oda as his home base.
+Kinka, there is an aerial tramway to the top for 620 yen.
+Gifu Castle was first completed in 1201 and at a later time was used by famous samurai general Nobunaga Oda as his home base.
 Nowadays it is a museum holding various historical artifacts such as local documents and weapons (admission is 200 yen).
 From the top floor of the castle you can see a beautiful 360° panoramic view of Gifu City and the surrounding area.

 For more information: http://travel.kankou-gifu.jp/en/see-and-do/17/